TaconiteEngineOld/TeaEngine/README.md

 # FAQ

+### Is the engine ready yet?
+Short answer, unfortunately not.
+I appologise for any inconvenience.
+The engine will take a while longer before it is finished.

 ### What platforms are going to be supported at the moment?
 Windows and Linux are the platforms that are going to be developed for at the moment.